vishaltak/gitlab-development-kit/doc/howto/vagrant.md

 1. Install [Docker Engine](https://www.docker.com/products/docker-engine).
 Don't forget to [add your user to the Docker group](https://docs.docker.com/install/linux/linux-postinstall/) and re-login.
 1. Run `vagrant up --provider=docker --provision` in this directory.
-Vagrant will build a Docker image and start the container.
+Vagrant builds a Docker image and starts the container.
 1. Run `vagrant ssh` to SSH into the container.
 1. Continue setup at [Installation](../index.md).